 Yes.
 After you book your flight, just send us the details and we’ll arrange pickup.

 Are flights included and booked for me?

-No, flights are not included in the fee, and you are responsible for arranging your own flights/transportation to Bangkok.
+No, flights are not included in the tuition, and you are responsible for arranging your own flights/transportation.
 We’re happy to provide tips and suggestions though.

 When should I book my flight?

-You may book your flights once you’re accepted to the program and have paid your program fee.
+You may book your flights once you’re accepted to the program and have made your tuition deposit.

 What will my teaching schedule be like?

 Most schools operate 07:30-16:00, but you’ll only be teaching 20-24 classroom hours.
 This means, you’ll have plenty of free time to lesson plan, read a book, make friends with your coworkers, etc. The leniency of the school depends on your placement, but keep in mind that Thai culture in general is much more laid back than what you’re likely used to.